jcs94/Module-04-Project-04/README.md

 3. It sorts the collected integers in ascending order using Collections.sort().
 4. The sorted integers are stored in a LinkedList for efficient insertions.
 5. Finally, the sorted integers are displayed.

+## Explanation of the code

+### main() method

+This method follows these steps:

+- Prompts the user for a list of integers.
+- Reads the integers and handles any input errors.
+- Sorts the integers in ascending order using Collections.sort().
+- Prints the sorted list.

+### readIntegerInput() method

+This method reads a list of integers from the user's input, handles potential input errors, and allows the user to end input by typing "finish."